Valalol/Star-Citizen-Navigation/README.md

 This program requires [Python](https://www.python.org/downloads/) to run and it **must be added to the PATH** during installation.

-Open a command prompt by pressing CTRL + R and by typing cmd then pressing Enter Then type `pip install pyperclip==1.8.2` to install the library required
+Open a command prompt by pressing WINDOWS + R then by typing cmd and pressing Enter Then type `pip install pyperclip==1.8.2` to install the library required

 If everything worked you should be able to launch the program called "star-citizen-navigation-tool.exe" without issues